 The cycle time is the maximum period of the internal system clock.
-The report shows this design has a minimum cycle time of 7.1ns or 140.8 MHz.
+The report shows this design has a minimum cycle time of 5.1ns or 196 MHz.
 This delay is created within the state machine.

 The next section shows all the inputs and outputs of the design and their timing relationship with the system clock.
-It can be seen that the three lights will have a 4.5ns delay with respect to the clock input.
+It can be seen that the three lights will have an 8.5ns delay with respect to the clock input.

 The clock to set up section details the internal nets from and to a synchronous point.
 The maximum delay in this section dictates the maximum system frequency.